Is your business financially healthy?

 Easily calculate final prices after two discounts and avoid pricing errors that cut into profits.

-Yes, you can make $1,000 a month with print-on-demand, but it depends on product pricing, profit margins, marketing strategy, and niche selection.
+Yes, you can make $1,000 or even more a month with print-on-demand, but it depends on product pricing, profit margins, marketing strategy, and niche selection.
 For example, earning $10 profit per sale means about 100 sales monthly.
 Strong branding and consistent promotion make this goal realistic.

 Print-on-demand profit can be calculated using this formula: